Bears in Trees: "Fly Out To Alaska" (2018)

-Bears in Trees recorded the song, released as a single on 8 November 2018, in the AutoHeart Studios in Vienna.
+Bears in Trees recorded the song, released as a single on 8 November 2018, in the AudioHeart Studios in Vienna.
 The video was also filmed during the band's time in Vienna.
 Austrian slang is included in a call-and-response section of the song; Nah oida!
 Leiwand! roughly translates to "hey man!
 It's cool!"

 "Sitting Pretty" (2019)

 "Sitting Pretty" was released on 11 February 2019.

 "Precipitation" (2022)

 "Precipitation" was released on 2 June 2022.

 "No Point Pretending (Song for Tour)" (2023)

-"No Point Pretending" was released on 7 March 2023, as a collaboration with NOAHFINNCE.
+"No Point Pretending" was released on 17 March 2023, as a collaboration with NOAHFINNCE.